 - Sounds great with EQ set to flat

 - The PR40 has a slightly “scooped” mid-range that may take the nasal “honk” and stuffiness out of your voice.

 - The Proximity effect is good.
 Anything more than 6 inches away from the mouth starts to sound thin.
 The sweet-spot here is around 2-4 inches.
 You can also put your lips right on the grill and the proximity effect is still controlled.
 It never becomes too thick or muddy.

-A ruggedly built microphone that is perfect for voice-over situations, with a broadcast ready tone.
-Doesn’t do as well with instrumentation, but remains a Gold Standard with it’s primary intended use.
+A ruggedly built microphone that is perfect for voice-over situations, with a broadcast-ready tone.
+Doesn’t do as well with the instrumentation, but remains a Gold Standard with its primary intended use.
 Remember that a good mic preamp is a must for this mic to truly shine!